 Where the ADA applies, however, schools should be aware the use of a service animal is a right that is not dependent upon the decision of an IEP or Section 504 team.

 Emotional support animals, therapy animals, and companion animals are seldom allowed to accompany students in public schools.
 Indeed, the ADA does not contemplate the use of animals other than those meeting the definition of “service animal.”
-Ultimately, the determination if a student can use anything other than a actual service dog should be made on a case by case basis.
+Ultimately, the determination if a student can use anything other than an actual service dog should be made on a case-by-case basis.
 Providing as much documentation on your child’s condition from medical professionals will be needed if you expect your child to be accommodated with a non-service dog.

-Service animals in post-secondary education settings – Under the ADA, colleges and universities must allow people with disabilities to bring their service animals into all areas of the facility that are open to the public or to students.
+Service animals in postsecondary education settings – Under the ADA, colleges, and universities must allow people with disabilities to bring their service animals into all areas of the facility that are open to the public or students.

 Colleges and universities may have a policy asking students who use service animals to contact the school’s Disability Services Coordinator to register as a student with a disability.
 Higher education institutions may not require any documentation about the training or certification of a service animal.
 Especially when the institution is in a different state, you will be expected to comply with all State and Local regulations not restricted by the ADA.